haeggee/expense-amba/README.md

 One way of doing this may be to have an integer stored in the DB that gets incremented whenever a new group is created.

 But for now I am just going to generate a unique id by going through all the groups in the array and generating one that is not used by any.

+Also need to do this: for the group, bill, and payment dialogs (or anything else requiring input from user) make sure that the input is valid before accepting.